Donald Trump Unloads on Jay-Z in Sunday Morning Twitter Storm

 — Donald J. Trump (@realDonaldTrump) January 28, 2018

 Jay-Z issued the comment as a response to a disparaging remark made about nations in Africa accredited to President Trump.
-Jay-Z stated to Van Jones, “Everyone feels anger, but after the anger it’s really hurtful because he’s looking down on a whole population of people and he’s so misinformed because these places have beautiful people.”
+Jay-Z stated to Van Jones, “Everyone feels anger, but after the anger, it’s really hurtful because he’s looking down on a whole population of people and he’s so misinformed because these places have beautiful people.”

 In his twitter response, Trump made no reference to the disparaging remarks that inspired the tone and tenure of Jay-Z’s discourse as he addressed his thoughts of President Trump during his interview with Van Jones.